rhysd/actionlint/docs/config.md

   - ENVIRONMENT_STAGE
 ```

-- `self-hosted-runner`: Configuration for your self-hosted runner environment
+- `self-hosted-runner`: Configuration for your self-hosted runner environment.
-  - `labels`: Label names added to your self-hosted runners as list of string
+  - `labels`: Label names added to your self-hosted runners as list of pattern.
+Glob syntax supported by [`filepath.Match`][pat]
+    is available.
 - `config-variables`: [Configuration variables][vars].
 When an array is set, actionlint will check `vars` properties strictly.
   An empty array means no variable is allowed.
 The default value `null` disables the check.